matteo14c/HaploCoV/docs/source/subsetting.rst

 .. figure:: _static/Screenshot-countries.png
-   :scale: 80%
+   :scale: 70%
    :align: center

-and should provide a complete list of the "countries" that are listed in column 8 (as well as the total number of genomes associated with that country).
+and should provide a complete list of the countries that are listed in column 8 (as well as the total number of genomes associated with that country).
 At this point selection of one (or more) countries of interest can be performed simply by:

 1. finding the name/s of the country/countries in the list;
 2. using ``grep``.